AIcodeAcademy/web_app_blueprint/docs/architecture.md

 ## Main Features

-1. `1_feature_one`
+1. Compound Interest Input Form

-   - A form to enter data on initial capital, interest rate, accumulation period, and years of investment.
+   A form to enter data on initial capital, interest rate, accumulation period, and years of investment.

-2. `2_feature_two`
+2. Yearly Capital Growth Table

-   - A table to see year by year the evolution of capital and the interest generated each year.
+   A table to see year by year the evolution of capital and the interest generated each year.

-3. `3_feature_three`
+3. Aggregate Results Summary
-   - A summary with the total interest, the final capital, and the profit percentage.
+   A summary with the total interest, the final capital, and the profit percentage.

 ## Specifications